 - (a) subject viz. goods, services or goods treated as services.
-One cannot find an instance in the GST statute where a supply of services is treated as a supply of goods. - (b) place of supply to identify whether the transaction is an inter-State supply or an intra-State supply - (c) the legislature times the supply for goods as well as services.
+One cannot find an instance in the GST statute where a supply of services is treated as a supply of goods. - (b) place of supply to identify whether the transaction is an inter-State supply or an intra-State supply - (c) time of supply where legislature specifies 'when' the incidence is attracted.